 Companies want to hire people who are eager to work for them, so express enthusiasm while you’re answering interview questions.
 Oddly enough, candidates don’t always realize that they aren’t fully expressing their interest.
 More often than we want to admit, recruiters get the following feedback from clients, “I like this candidate but s/he didn’t really seem excited about the position.”

-Ouch, that stings and is definitely hard to recover from.
 Put yourself in the hiring manager’s shoes.
-Wouldn’t you pick the candidate who showed more interest and excitement about the opportunity, assuming all the skills were there?
+Wouldn’t you pick the candidate who showed more excitement about the opportunity, assuming all the skills were there?

 This doesn’t mean it’s open mic time at the comedy cellar.
 But we all respond well to humor.
 It makes us relatable.
 So when it makes sense to infuse your answer with a bit of humor, take the opportunity to do so.
 If you can get a good chuckle out of the interviewer, it may be the thing that sets you apart from other similarly qualified candidates.

-It’s wonderful to be committed to a five-year plan or to have clear, professional goal in mind.
+It’s wonderful to be committed to a five-year plan or to have a clear, professional goal in mind.
 But you don’t want to come across as rigid, especially since your specific goals may limit you from opportunities and or direction that only become apparent with a new position.
+That doesn't mean you should be vague in your response, but you should demonstrate that you can be flexible.

 When responding to questions, you are either in control of the answer, or the answer is like a runaway train.
 Candidates with excellent communication skills talk about their past experience in precise terms with specificity.
 Prior to an interview, brush up on the details of your work history and the progression of your career so that you can talk about any aspect with ease, and use it to your advantage when needed.

 If you have numbers to back up your experience, use them.
-Whether it's dollars saved or earned for a company, time-saving efficiencies you introduced or other quantifiable successes, be sure to articulate them during the interview process. #humblebrag
+Whether it's dollars saved or earned for a company, time-saving efficiencies you introduced or other quantifiable successes, be sure to articulate them during the interview process.
+This will show the interviewer that you get real results. #humblebrag

 Effectively communicate that you're the type of employee who takes initiative.
-Even at the entry-level, companies hire individuals who will evolve into leaders.
+Even at the entry-level, companies hire individuals who will evolve into leaders, and those employees must demonstrate their ability to self-start early on.
 Convey this during the interview by providing an example of a project where you self-started or went above and beyond.

 An interview can put people on edge and make them tense.
 Although easier said than done, be yourself.
 It's critical that you come across as genuine and authentic in order to build rapport with the interviewer.
 If you do this well, the interviewer will come away with an idea of what it would be like to have you on his/her team.

 Make the interview enjoyable for the interviewer!
-Ask questions that engage the interviewer and facilitate back and forth dialogue.
+Ask questions that engage the interviewer and facilitate a back-and-forth dialogue.
+This will make the conversation more comfortable for both of you, which will create an overall better impression of your candidacy for the role.
 If you're in a panel interview, try to engage every member of the panel, not just the leader or hiring manager.

 Your follow up to the interview is just as important as the actual face-to-face.
-Thank you notes not only show you’re polite but also give you an extra opportunity to show of you writing skills.
-If done properly it could be the thing that pushes you ahead of the pack.
+Thank you notes not only show you’re polite but also give you an extra opportunity to show off your writing skills.
+If done properly, it could be the thing that pushes you ahead of the pack.
 Make sure it’s personalized, bring up a point you and the interviewer connected on in person and keep it brief!
-While handwritten notes are always appreciated, an email is just as effective and is sure to get to the interviewer in more timely manner.
+While handwritten notes are always appreciated, an email is just as effective and is sure to get to the interviewer in a more timely manner.

 Michele Mavi has nearly 15 years of experience as a recruiter, interview coach, and resume writer.
 She is Atrium Staffing’s resident career expert, as well as director of internal recruiting and content development.
 She also founded Angel Films, a division of Atrium Staffing focused on the creation of recruiting and training videos.